The University of Texas at Austin Athletics

 The next two matches to finish had both seen extremely close first sets at Nos.
 1 and 2.
 However the Wolfpack took both, starting with No. 3 Herea falling to No. 26 Slama, 7-5, 6-0, and followed by No. 6 Abbagnato being downed by No. 46 Zyryanova, 7-6 (4), 6-1, ta No. 2.

 The last two matches both went to third sets after the Longhorns had taken both first sets.
-The clinch came at No. 5 where No. 104 Ionescu came up just short to Osuigwe, 2-6, 6-4, 7-5.
-At No. 3, No. 57 Meri had a match point in the second set against No. 49 Broadfoot, but Broadfoot went on to win five-straight deuce points and six in the last seven games to lead, 2-6, 7-5, 4-0, when play stopped.
+The clinch came at No. 5 where No. 104 Ionescu came up just short to Osuigwe, 2-6, 6-4, 7-5, including a deuce point in the last game that might have forced a tiebreaker.
+At No. 3, No. 57 Meri had match points in the second set against No. 49 Broadfoot, but Broadfoot went on to win five-straight deuce points and six in the last seven games to lead, 2-6, 7-5, 4-0, when play stopped.

 #8 NC State 4, #9 Texas 2